Travel 6 minutes 25 June 2024

 One of the best ways to end the day is to watch the sunset bathe the city in the famous 'Lisbon light'.
 You can do this from one of the many viewpoints scattered around the city's hills; Miradouro da Graça and Jardim do Torel are perhaps two of the best.
 Another option is to climb up to the iconic Castelo de São Jorge, a structure that has protected the city for centuries and is now one of its most popular landmarks.

 There's no shortage of choice for dinner either.
-One of them could well be Boubou's restaurant, which offers contemporary cuisine with a strong creative streak from Chef Louise Bourrat.
+One option could well be Boubou's restaurant, which offers contemporary cuisine with a strong creative streak from Chef Louise Bourrat.
 All of this is served in a relaxed and lively atmosphere where the establishment's pleasant patio is a particular draw.
-Another good option is the lively Carnal, the Mexican-influenced project headed by Chef Ljubomir Stanisic (of One MICHELIN Star 100 Maneiras), which is as unstuffy as it is delicious.
+Another good choice would be the lively Carnal, the Mexican-influenced project headed by Chef Ljubomir Stanisic (of One MICHELIN Star 100 Maneiras), which is as unstuffy as it is delicious.
 Proof of this can be found in the chef's pork or fried cauliflower tacos.

 Finally, why not end the day with a glass of wine or a cocktail?
 For the former, Black Sheep wine bar is well worth a visit.
 Initially, this place was practically cupboard-sized, but they recently moved in next door and now have a much larger space, where there's no shortage of both Portuguese and international wines, almost all from small producers.
 For cocktails, an unmissable classic is the Red Frog speakeasy bar, a little nook serving ultra-creative drinks, tucked away inside Monkey Mash, another bar owned by the same team.